The Swifts Baking Background

-Baking has been in the Swift family since 1863, when Hannah Swift, great, great aunt of Richard Swift began baking in the small Staffordshire village of Wheaton Aston.
+Baking has been in the Swift family since 1863, when Hannah Swift, great, great, great aunt of John Swift began baking in the small Staffordshire village of Wheaton Aston.

 Hannah continued to run the bakery business with the help of her daughter Harriet until the time when Hannah's nephew Tom took over at the age of 19, after serving his bakery apprenticeship at West Bromwich and Stafford.